 The name itself suggests that this place has some connection with the great sage Ved Vyas.
 It has an interesting mythological link as it is believed that it is this place where sage Vyas composed the epic “Mahabharata” with the help of Lord Ganesha.

 It is a historic cave that can be found in the Chamoli district of Uttarakhand, around 5 kilometres from Badrinath.
 The rocks of this cave are exquisitely packed together, giving it the appearance of stacked inscriptions.
+Best is to visit this place along with 4 dham yatra.

 At an elevation of 4600 metres above sea level, Satopanth Jheel is a high-altitude lake.
 The Satopanth Jheel hike offers magnificent Himalayan views, stunningly snow-covered peaks, flowing streams, and hills covered with luscious greenery.
 The river’s euphoric, green water is crystal pure and transparent.

 The serenity and breath-taking views from the emerald lake are truly bliss to the soul and make this place worth a visit.
 The distance between Santopanth Jheel and Badrinath is 25 km and to reach these one must trek through the beautiful mountains.
+Book your char dham yatra tour here to visit this serene places.